Here is a truth about life and relationships: We put up with it until we don’t.

 Another person in my life is a thorn who is very much like my old thorn: shallow, narcissistic, a pretender, a liar.
 Words and deeds do not match.
 An inflatable person.
 Someone to be avoided on one level and tolerated on another.
 And loved on yet another.
 It is like eating supper with Judas.
 You know who he is.
 You know what he’s doing.
 You even urge him to do it, and do it quickly.
 And you know he will hang himself afterward, because eventually he will have only regrets.
 And you love him and let him do all of it, anyway.
 It is just that clear.

-So I put on my gardening gloves and I say, “Look at you!
+Letting people be thorns in your life is like growing rose bushes.
+We put on our gardening gloves and say, “Look at you!
 So thorny.
-Your thorns are painful.
-If this is who you are today, is it your intention to remain this way?
-No?
-Yes?
-Show me.”
+Your thorns are painful.”
 It’s not enough to just put the gloves on.
 You have to go about gardening with intention.
 And if the thorny bushes resist, we garden anyway.
 You don’t just set fire to your rose bushes.
 You prune them, but you wear gloves.

 What I Would Have Said

-What I would have said: I expect words and deeds to match.
+What I would have said, had I known what to say, or even think: I expect words and deeds to match.
 Don’t just tell me you’re a loving person and then act like an asshole.
 What bullshit!
 What hypocrisy.
 Either be loving, or don’t.
 Be Christian or Buddhist or Humanist or whatever your True Religion of Self is, and act like you mean it.
 But don’t you dare say one thing and do another and expect me to sit here and pretend with you.
 I won’t do it.

 What I would have said: I am lovable.
 I am good.
-I am beautiful and have a deep well of self and I have a Name.
+I am beautiful and have a deep well of self.
 I’m not common or predictable.
 I’m not you, and I’m not who you imagine me to be, nor who you say I am.

 I would have said I am not an object to be used.
 I am a person.
 I do not exist merely as your audience, your foil, or your object to be acted against, your prop.
 We are both fully human and I am fully alive.
 I invite you to be fully alive, too.
 I invite you to consider what you are doing.
 I invite you to look at this reflection.
 See?
 I hold up a mirror.
 What do you see?